 Some of the more common types of negligence that lead to personal injury in Texas include:

 Car wrecks that lead to injuries also occur when motorists fail to keep their vehicles in proper operating order.
+Contact our Dallas car accident attorneys today if you’ve been involved in an accident.

 Premises liability accidents occur when a person is injured on the property of another because of a dangerous condition.
 For example, slip and fall accidents are common examples of premises liability cases.
 They often occur when a property owner or tenant fails to remedy a slip and fall hazard, such as a spill in a grocery store or a restaurant that causes a person to slip and fall.